Outreach & Effective Science Communication

 As a researcher, being able to communicate with a wider audience and explain your findings can help you increase your visibility, find funding for your research, broaden your network, and have your findings implemented in society.
 When you communicate with the media and the general public, whether it is in an interview or writing for a website, you need to be concise, use well-chosen examples, start with the most important findings of your research and avoid jargon.
 Furthermore, it helps when you are able to show your enthusiasm for your work.
 During the course, participants will practice all these skills, helping them develop in their role as a pro-active communicator.
 Specifically, participants will learn to:

-- Present their research engagingly and concisely for the general public;
+- Present their research in an engaging and concise way for the general public;

 - Talk about their research during a radio interview and deal with difficult questions;